Scott Vlaun, Executive Director

 Ken grew up and worked on a 60 acre family apple orchard in the foothills of Western Maine.
 For 40 years, he’s been involved in community organizing, mostly focused on food.
 As a food co-op organizer, he helped start Fare Share Co-op in Norway, Maine in 1978.
 He also worked at the Maine Federation of Cooperatives, which operated Fedco Warehouse that delivered natural foods and produce across the state.
 His role there as newsletter publisher led to opening Grassroots Graphics, a graphic design and print shop that he operated for 18 years.
 Ten years ago, he became the director of Healthy Oxford Hills, one of 28 community health coalitions that cover the State of Maine.
 He’s been active in the Local Foods movement for years and most recently focused on Farm to School efforts.
 A year ago, he started Community Food Strategies.
 In this role, he coordinates the Maine Farm to School Work Network and the Maine Network of Community Food Councils, and serves as Maine’s rep on the Leadership Team of Farm to Institution New England.

 Sarah is a full time artist, interfaith minister, and faculty member at the Chaplaincy Institute of Maine.
 She teaches bookmaking, printmaking and writing classes throughout Maine and New England.
 Ordained in 2011, Sarah’s ministry includes being a celebrant, offering UU services and volunteering her time at the Center for Wisdom’s Women where she facilitates creative expression with the women.
 Sarah also works independently as a community minister specializing in bereavement support.
 Recently, she traveled to the Dominican Republic as a chaplain with Partners for Rural health, a non profit organization treating chronic health issues in the village of Lajas.
 Sarah Lives in South Paris, Maine with her husband.
-Together they have 3 children.
+Together they have three children.

 If you are interested in joining CEBE's Board or Advisory Board, please let us know.